Nut-Free Lunches

 Nachos

-Another simple option is cheese and crackers.
+Another simple nu-free lunch option is cheese and crackers.
 Pack cheese cubes, sliced cheese, or string cheese, and your child's favorite crackers along with fresh fruit and vegetables.
-This is one of my favorite easy school lunches.
+So easy and always a hit with the kids!

 Ham and Cheese Skewers